niki-ito/activism-through-storytelling-with-code/README.md

 <a href = "https://niki-ito.github.io/activism-through-storytelling-with-code/handbook/index.html" target = "_blank">Activism Through Storytelling with Code: a step-by-step guide</a><br>
 The handbook is organized into two main chapters: concepts and technical strategies for the visual narrative website “about Me You & Us.”
 The concepts chapter includes the purpose, struggles & solutions, and research.
 The technical strategies chapter includes visual strategies such as audio, photography, illustration as well as coding strategies within the p5.js editor and on the website.

+## Getting Started
+To run the code locally:
+- Download this project repository.
+- Use Visual Studio Code and download the <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer">Live Server extention</a> to view the website on your local development environment.

 ## Weekly Documentations
 Community bonding week:
 - Introductions with mentors.